 It’s a hilarious and fun way to think about classical conditioning in everyday lives (and maybe how you can mess with your favorite co-worker)

 What are some other fun, everyday examples of classical conditioning that you can think of?
 Share all your best examples, please!
+Here is another one of our everyday examples for the Premack Principle.

 Written by: Morgan Stadheim